+- 1 Labels that peel off from the glued area instead of peeling off at the perforations - 2 1/1.000 mm - 3 Reduction rate in the film (label) manufacturing process

+12 μm thick roll label, thinnest in Japan

+Introduction of water-based flexographic printing and water-developed flexo plates to reduce CO_2 emissions during label manufacturing

+Suntory is advancing the switch to water-based flexographic printing for the manufacturing of labels for a wide range of products, including "Suntory Green Tea Iyemon," "Suntory Natural Water," "Suntory Oolong Tea," "GREEN DA·KA·RA," and "GREEN DA·KA·RA Barley Tea," reducing CO2 emissions during label production by more than half compared to traditional oil-based gravure printing.
+Moreover, in 2024, the water-developed flexo plates, which can reduce CO2 emissions by about 30% during label plate production, were introduced for the first time^{1} in the domestic beverage industry for the labels of "Suntory Natural Water" 550ml PET bottles manufactured at the Suntory Kyushu Kumamoto Plant.

+^{} PET bottles for mineral water (500 mL to 600 mL) in Japan.
+As of April 2023

+1: Based on our research

-1 Labels that peel off from the glued area instead of peeling off at the perforations 12 μ m thick roll label, thinnest in Japan - 3 Reduction rate in the film (label) manufacturing process Lightest PET Bottle Caps in Japan We are also reducing our environmental impact for the bottle caps on PET bottles.
-Since September 2016, we have adopted 1.85-g bottle caps, which are the lightest in Japan1 and use 30% plant-derived material, for Suntory Minami-Alps Tennensui natural mineral water.
+Lightest PET Bottle Caps in Japan

+We are also reducing our environmental impact for the bottle caps on PET bottles.
+Since September 2016, we have adopted 1.85-g bottle caps, which are the lightest in Japan1 and use 30% plant-derived material, for the Suntory Minami-Alps Tennensui natural mineral water.
 This innovation reduces the use of fossil-fuel-derived material by 35%2 and decreases CO2 emissions by 27% compared to conventional PET bottle caps.

-In addition, in March 2019 we began using polyethylene caps3 made of 100% plant-derived ethylene for 550-m & Suntory Aso Tennensui natural mineral water, which is manufactured at our Kyushu Kumamoto Plant.
-This innovation reduces the use of fossil-fuel-derived material by 90% and decreases CO2 emissions by 56%4 compared to conventional PET bottle caps. - 1 As of April 2023 - 2 Per bottle of Suntory Tennensui natural mineral water (550 m l) - 3 Polyethylene caps with 100% plant-derived ethylene as the main raw material.
-Excluding trace amounts of fossil-fuel-derived components and colorant components at the time of production line changeover. - 4 Per bottle cap of Suntory Tennensui natural mineral water (550 m l) Adopting Technology to PET Bottle for Spirits Products We are taking great advantage of the technology cultivated in our soft drink business in our spirits business.
-Suntory Spirits Ltd. has launched the 4- l PET bottle weighing 110 g, which is the lightest in Japan, to whisky products such as Kakubin, Torys and other alcoholic products starting from June 2016.
+In addition, in March 2019 we introduced polyethylene caps^{3} made of 100% plant-derived ethylene on a limited basis for the 550-mL Suntory Aso Tennensui natural mineral water, which is manufactured at our Kyushu Kumamoto Plant.

+- 1 As of April 2024 - 2 Per bottle of the Suntory Tennensui natural mineral water (550 mL) - 3 Polyethylene caps with 100% plant-derived ethylene as the main raw material.
+Excluding trace amounts of fossil-fuel-derived components and colorant components at the time of production line changeover.

+Adopting Technology to PET Bottle for Spirits Products

+We are taking great advantage of the technology cultivated in our soft drink business in our spirits business.
+Suntory Spirits Ltd. has launched the 4-L PET bottle weighing 110 g, which is the lightest in Japan, to whisky products such as Kakubin, Torys and other alcoholic products starting from June 2016.
 By making it up to 18% lighter than the conventional 134 g or 120 g, the use of PET resin is reduced, resulting in an annual CO2 emissions reduction of approximately 460 tons (17%).
 We have also removed the grip used on conventional PET bottles and adopted a new deep grip section in the center of the bottle for ease of use in collaboration with the PET bottle manufacturer.